A lot of crime is against cars, motorbikes and bicycles, including the theft of vehicles and theft from vehicles. Most of it can be prevented.

-Park your car in a locked garage if possible – or park in your driveway or a well-lit area if they are preferred alternatives.
+Park your car in a locked garage if possible – or park in your driveway or a well-lit area.

 Keep all keys, including spares, in a secure place – never leave keys in your car.
 Keep keys out of sight in your home.

 Lock all car doors and windows, even when parking at home or just leaving your car for a moment.